 Inequalities in the first family are investigated in Section \ref{sec:reducedset} in more detail.
-These inequalities have the form

-where the vector $\mathbf v_S=\<\alpha_S,\beta_S,\gamma_S\>$ is computed from downward closed sets $S$ of nonnegative lattice points as specified in Definition \ref{def:triplets}.
-Such a vector $\mathbf v_S$ is \emph{extremal} if the inequality (\ref{eq:gen}) is not a consequence of other inequalities from the same family.
-Corollary \ref{corr1} provides the following necessary condition for $\mathbf v_S$ to be extremal: $S$ should be either a horizontal or a vertical staircase.
-Based on additional properties of extremal vectors, proved in Claim \ref{claim:cases}, an incremental algorithm, sketched as Code \ref{code:1} was used to generate all \emph{irreducible staircases}, up to generation $60$.
-Extremal triplets are defined by irreducible staircases.
-The converse implication, which is valid for $n\le 80$, is left as an open problem.
-Triplets ($\alpha_S,\beta_S,\gamma_S\>$ in the range $\beta_S,\gamma_S\le 20\alpha_S$, generated by irreducible staircases, are plotted in Figure \ref{fig:ext1}.
+They are specified by triplets $\<\alpha_s,\beta_s,\gamma_s\>$ determined by downward closed sets $s$ of nonnegative lattice points as discussed in Definition \ref{def:triplets}.
+Such a triplet is \emph{extremal} if the corresponding inequality is not a consequence of other inequalities from the same family.
+Extremal triplets are determined by a special collection of downward closed sets called \emph{irreducible staircases}.
+Based on the theoretical results in Corollary \ref{corr1} and Claim \ref{claim:cases}, an incremental algorithm, sketched as Algorithm \ref{code:1} was used to generate all irreducible staircases up to generation $60$.
+The converse implication, which is valid for the computed cases, that triplets generated by irreducible staircases are extremal, is left as an open problem.
+Triplets ($\alpha_s,\beta_s,\gamma_s\>$ in the range $\beta_s,\gamma_s\le 20\tsp\alpha_s$, generated by irreducible staircases, are plotted in Figure \ref{fig:ext1}.
 The number of new irreducible staircases that remained irreducible in the subsequent generation matches the sequence A103116 in the Encyclopedia of Integer Sequences \cite{oeis}.
 It is an interesting open problem to prove the equality of these sequences.